-Joined: Nov 13, 2017 Last Active: May 18, 2023 iNaturalist Monthly Supporter since April 2022
+Joined: Nov 13, 2017 Last Active: Mar 27, 2024 iNaturalist Monthly Supporter since April 2022

-Hello!
-Thanks for checking out my profile.
-I am finishing up my first year of my PhD UCSB where I am studying Peracarida crustaceans (amphipods, isopods, and tanaids) that live in sponges.
-I'm also doing work on the evolution of silk production in Crustacea.
-In addition to being a naturalist and researcher, I am an artist, creating 2D and 3D pieces focusing on the under appreciated marine invertebrates of southern California.
+In addition to being a naturalist and researcher, I am an artist, creating 2D and 3D pieces focusing on the under appreciated invertebrates of southern California.
 I am constantly looking for ways to educate the public on these organisms so if you have a classroom or program that welcomes scientist, I would love to be your guest!
 You can take a look at some of my art on my Instagram @imlichentoday

 Previously I was the the Algae/Invertebrates Expert and Artist-in-Residence at the Birch Aquarium at Scripps UCSD where I created murals highlighting species in the Marine Protected Areas in La Jolla, San Diego.
 Since I started SCUBA diving in San Diego in 2019, I have been trying to catalogue and identify all the sub-tidal invertebrates I come across, with a keen interest in sponges, sea slugs, tunicates, and amphipods.
 With my observations and knowledge gained through the people of iNaturalist, personal research, and my various volunteering positions, I want to teach others about earth's amazing organisms.